matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% boxes/note %}}
 A request to an endpoint that uses User-Interactive Authentication never succeeds without auth.
-Homeservers may allow requests that don't require auth by offering a stage with only the `m.login.dummy` auth type, but they must still give a 401 response to requests with no auth data.
+Homeservers MAY allow requests that don't require auth by offering a stage with only the `m.login.dummy` auth type, but they MUST still give a 401 response to requests with no auth data.
 {{% /boxes/note %}}

 **Example**